 0. Background

 The wide and fast spread of misinformation online raised many concerns.
 Before COVID, many studies on misinformation were generated from the cognitive, psychological, communicative, health information, and many other fields.
 In election years (e.g., around 2016), political misinformation has detrimental effects on democracy.
 Between 2019 to present, misinformation attracts increasingly intensifying research attention to COVID and vaccine topics.
+Not only misinformation literature is blooming in all disciplines, misinformation scholarship also has largely grown to health field, political science, and many fields [30].

 1. Introduction